frank8922/CIM111/week2/readme.md

 ## Site Outline

-Is an breakdown of assets and text locations and sections.
+Is an breakdown of locations and sections where  assets and text should be placed.

 * Home page
  * Bio - Section